To upload a picture, please follow these instructions.

 Editing your picture before upload

 Most editors degrade picture quality, making pictures less accurate and bigger in file size.
-If you need to edit a picture before upload, please try to only use lossless JPEG editors:
+If you need to edit a picture before upload, please try to only use lossless JPEG editors.

 Between taking a picture and uploading it, please do not apply color filters, flip horizontally/vertically, add stickers/text, nor apply any restoration/AI/upscaling.
 Such operations lose original data.
 If you really want to apply such transformations, please upload the original first, then upload the transformed picture as a new version using the desktop website.